Sneha12c/Reactprojects/react/reactnotes.md

 ## some more important points -
 1. The createRoot create's its own DOM and then compare it with the web browser's DOM and only update those components which are actually updated.
-2. But the browser removes the whole DOM and then recrates the whole DOM with the updated values this is called reload.
+2. But the browser removes the whole DOM and then recreates the whole DOM with the updated values this is called reload.
 3. However virtual DOM tracks whole DOM like a tree like structure and updates only those values which were only changed.
 4. But some values depends on network call so if we update a value it might get update immediately via a network call.
 5. So we will have to update it again.
 To avoid this overhead we can drop the updation calls for the immediate value update.